California Power Grid Operator Calls On Residents To Conserve Energy Friday

 During the Flex Alert, residents are advised to set thermostats to 78 degrees or higher, avoid using major appliances and turn off all unnecessary lights and items that use power.

-Triple-digit weather arrived in the Sacramento Valley on Thursday and temperatures are expected to rise well into the 100s Saturday and Sunday.MORE NEWS: 6.0-Magnitude Earthquake Hits Near California-Nevada Border
+Triple-digit weather arrived in the Sacramento Valley on Thursday and temperatures are expected to rise well into the 100s Saturday and Sunday.MORE NEWS: More Mandatory Evacuations Orders Issued For Beckwourth Complex Fire In Plumas County

 Multiple Flex Alerts have already been issued this year as summer-like weather arrived early, as did the start of California’s wildfire season.
 The most recent alert was issued at the end of June, but Californians’ power conservation efforts helped avoid what would have been the first rolling blackouts of the year.